 Capital preservation is an investment approach, whose purpose is to avoid losses.
-It is fairly common among retirees, or those of us who are close to retirement.
+It is fairly common among retirees or those of us who are close to retirement.
 It is characterized by a short-term investment horizon, and risk aversion.
-Although it is often used by retirees, or people that are about to retire, some risk averse investors also adopt it.
+Although it is often used by retirees or people that are about to retire, some risk-averse investors also adopt it.
 There are also some investors with more risk tolerance, that might choose to have a part of their portfolio focused on capital preservation.

-Why invest for capital preservation?
+Why invest in capital preservation?

 There are two main reasons that can explain why your main goal as an investor could be capital preservation.
 The first is that when we reach a certain age, close to retirement we want to make sure that we preserve our capital.
-For that reason you might want to avoid riskier investments, and reduce your risk exposure.
+For that reason, you might want to avoid riskier investments and reduce your risk exposure.

 Even if you are younger, you might want to have a preference for capital preservation over capital appreciation.
 This is closely related to your risk appetite, and how you want to conduct your investments.
-For that reason you might want to make sure you preserve your capital.
+For that reason, you might want to make sure you preserve your capital.
 Risk aversion is common among some investors, and it is important.
 Warren Buffett’s view on it is pretty simple.

 "Rule Number One: Never Lose Money.
 Rule Number Two: Never Forget Rule Number One" - Warren Buffett